Joint pain can affect one or more joints.

 Stiffness in a joint; Pain - joints; Arthralgia

-- You have lost 10 pounds or more without trying (unintended weight loss)
+- You have lost 10 pounds (4.5 kilograms) or more without trying (unintended weight loss).

 - Which joint hurts?
 Is the pain on one side or both sides?

-- How long have you been having this pain?
+- What started the pain and how often have you had it?
 Have you had it before?

 - Did this pain begin suddenly and severely, or slowly and mildly?